Andrei Demurenko: Early life and career

-When Russia sent a battalion of peacekeepers to the Bosnia-Herzegovina capital of Sarajevo in 1994, their second peacekeeping battalion in the former Yugoslavia, Demurenko was part of the deployment.
+Due to his experience and English skills, when Russia sent a battalion of peacekeepers to the Bosnia-Herzegovina capital of Sarajevo in 1994, their second peacekeeping battalion in the former Yugoslavia, Demurenko was part of the deployment.
 From January to December 1995 he was the chief of staff of the United Nations Protection Force (UNPROFOR) Sarajevo sector.
 He was in that role when the second Markale massacre happened in August.
 He arrived at the scene two hours after it happened and carried out his own investigation into the incident.
 He concluded at the time that there was little probability that shelling from the Bosnian Serbs was the cause of the massacre, and said that the other UNPROFOR members were too quick to blame the Serbs before any investigation had been completed.
 Demurenko believed that it was not possible to determine which side caused the explosion based on the evidence.

 Demurenko publicly opposed the claim by the UN and NATO that the Serbs were responsible for the massacre.
 Incidents of Serb shelling of Sarajevo were used as the justification by NATO for launching an air campaign in Bosnia around that time, and the controversy over the August 1995 Markale massacre led some in the Russian media to see it as a "provocation" to justify the NATO intervention against Bosnian Serbs.
 During his service in Sarajevo he also wrote a manual that compared the Russian and Western views on peacekeeping, titled Peacekeeping Operations: General Missions, Methods, Phases.
+Demurenko returned to Russia in January 1996, and was later among the first group of Russian officers to serve as representatives at the NATO headquarters.
+He was later in the Russian General Staff as the deputy director of its Peacekeeping Directorate and was also a member of its Main Operations Directorate.
+However, the situation in Russia changed after the events in Yugoslavia, and Demurenko was involuntarily retired in late 1996 because the military command perceived him as "too close to the Americans" and "in the enemy camp".